charl-90/restaurant-hub-ms1/README.md

 # Project Goals

-As a user on Restaurant hub | The Spoon website, I am expected to able to browse a restaurant of my choice.
+As a user on Restaurant hub website, I am expected to be able to browse a restaurant of my choice.
 I should be able to place a food order effortlessly and gets it delivered to my door steps.
 I should also be able to place order for collection.
-As a user visiting the Restaurant hub | The Spoon website for the first time, I should be able to register as a new user.
+As a user visiting the Restaurant hub website for the first time, I should be able to register as a new user.
 I should have a ability to read the terms and conditions as well as the privacy policy.

 # Requirement Spacification
+ Requirement specification (SRS) is a formal document that details a software project's purpose, behavior, features, and performance criteria.
+It serves as a comprehensive blueprint and a communication tool for the business and all stakeholders, including clients, developers, and testers, to ensure everyone has a shared understanding of the final product.
+A good SRS minimizes miscommunication, reduces rework, and provides a solid foundation for estimating costs, timelines, and testing.

+# Users Stories
-As a user visiting the Restaurant | The Spoon website.
-I will like the ability to be able to register and place mu orders, book for home deliveries or pick-up collections.
+As a user visiting the Restaurant hub website.
+I will like the ability to be able to register and place my orders, book for home deliveries or pick-up collections.
 * Given I am a new user, I will want to sign up.
 * When I fill in the sign-up form
 * And I click the submit bottum.
-* Then I should be taken to the Code Insitude Congratulations! page.
+* Then I should be taken to a Congratulations! page telling me that the registration has been successfull.

+* Given I am a new user,
+* And I will like to see the images of menu I can order from.
+* When I click on the gallery page
+* Then I should see different menu available to order from.

-* Given I am a new user, I will want to place an order for a home delivery or pick up collections
+* Given I am a new user, I will want to place an order for a home delivery.
+* When I order food from any restaurant of my choice
+* Then I should get the food delivered to my door step.

-* Given I am a new user, I will link to browse other restaurant brands of thier choice
+* Given I am a new user, I will want to place an order for collection.

-# Design Layouts
+* When I order food from any restaurant of my choice
+* Then I should br able to collect the food from the restuarnt.

 # Font
 - Google Fonts (https://fonts.google.com/specimen/Open+Sans)